Musk changes reason for visiting Wisconsin to hand out $2 million ahead of Supreme Court election

 Musk later posted a clarification, saying the money will go to people who will be “spokesmen” for an online petition against “activist” judges.
 After first saying the event would only be open to people who had voted in the Supreme Court race, he said attendance would be limited to those who have signed the petition.

-The change in direction came amid calls for an investigation into whether Musk's actions were a felony under Wisconsin law, which prohibits giving anything of value in exchange for a vote.
+The change in direction came as Wisconsin's Democratic attorney general said he planned to seek a court order Friday to stop Musk from handing over the money.

+Also on Friday, Musk’s political action committee identified the recipient of its first $1 million giveaway — a Green Bay man who had donated to the Wisconsin GOP and the conservative candidate in the court race, and who has a history of posting support for President Donald Trump and his agenda.

-Musk deleted the post from his social media platform, X, about 12 hours after he initially posted it late Thursday night.
+Musk deleted the post about the Sunday giveaway from his social media platform, X, about 12 hours after he initially posted it late Thursday night.
 He issued the clarification about an hour later.

 He had posted that he planned to give $1 million each to two voters at the event on Sunday, just two days before the election that will determine ideological control of the court in the battleground state.